What is Kundalini Yoga?

 Meditation is a key aspect of this practice.
 Meditation in Kundalini Yoga contains specific, practical tools that carefully and precisely support the mind and guide the body through the use of breath, mantra, mudra, and focus.
 The range and variety of meditation techniques in the Kundalini Yoga tradition is truly extraordinary.
 There are meditations that reduce stress, work on addictions, increase vitality, and clear chakras, to name a few.
 While there exist many, many styles and approaches to meditation, what sets this approach to meditation apart is its precision, effectiveness, and practicality.

 Kundalini Yoga can be practiced by everyone, regardless of age, flexibility, body shape or size, or other factors.
 Modifications are offered for many poses.
 If you can’t sit on the floor, there are chairs available for you to use.
 With a regular Kundalini Yoga practice, you will build your strength quickly, but in the meantime, take breaks as needed during the exercises.

 Want to learn more before coming in for class?
 Here’s a great resource sheet that will introduce you to the basics:

-For more information on Kundalini Yoga as Taught by Yogi Bhajan, visit these sites:
+For more information on Kundalini Yoga, visit these sites: